 Justification is best understood in terms of comprehensive union with Christ: God decreed our justification when he chose us in Christ, from before the foundation of the world.
 Our justification was accomplished and declared in history in the resurrection of Christ.
 We actually come to share in Christ’s justification when the Spirit works faith in us, uniting us to Christ.
 And our justification is consummated and concluded at the final judgment, when our whole lives in Christ receive God’s righteous verdict.
 Justification for the Christian must be viewed in terms of ongoing participation in the life of the justified Christ, through faith and the work of the Spirit.
 In this sense, we can follow Calvin and speak of our continual reception of justification as we abide in Christ.
 Justification is not a stand-alone doctrine, but an aspect of our union with Christ. [ Rich Lusk, Did Jesus Earn Our Salvation?
 Merit, Imputation, and the Resurrection of Christ in Lecture notes for Christ Church Ministerial Conference 2005: Justification: the Great Deliverance, 22.
 Emphasis mine.]

-Normal (diachronic) faith involves a life of trusting loyalty, because saving faith is trusting loyalty.
+Normal (diachronic) faith involves a life of loyal reliance, because saving faith is loyal reliance.
 Normal (diachronic) faith involves a life of working to obey God’s commandments, because saving faith is a working faith (Galatians 5:6; James 2:18–22).
-Works are part of diachronic faith, which is why James can even say that they justify (James 2:21).
+Works are part of diachronic faith, which is why James can even say that they justify (James 2:21) They are the instrument of our justification because faith is the instrument of our justification, and they are a part of faith.
+(They are not, of course, the ground of our justification; that is the work of Jesus, as I have already made clear.)

 To give an analogy, one does not need to do anything for a woman, in order to love her at first sight (synchronic); but if the initial love is genuine, one will certainly do things for her over time (diachronic), because love involves commitment, sacrifice, affection, etc. If you are never committing, sacrificing, or showing affection, then you are simply not loving her.
 If Jacob had refused to work for Rachel, how seriously would we take his assertion of love for her?
-In the same way, faith involves obedience, trust, loyalty, etc. If you are never being obedient, trusting, or loyal, then you are simply not “faithing” God.
-You cannot be inwardly obedient, trusting and loyal while outwardly breaking God’s law, expressing mistrust, and going after other gods (e.g., cf. Philippians 3:19).
+In the same way, faith involves obedience, reliance, loyalty, etc. If you are never being obedient, reliant, or loyal, then you are simply not “faithing” God.
+You cannot be inwardly obedient, reliant and loyal while outwardly breaking God’s law, expressing independence, and going after other gods (e.g., cf. Philippians 3:19).

-But by the same token, if you are being obedient, trusting and loyal, then that just is faithing God.
+But by the same token, if you are being obedient, reliant and loyal, then that just is faithing God.

 It doesn’t mean you’re working to earn your righteousness.
 It means you’re working to abide in Jesus, who is your righteousness.
 You know, the way the Bible repeatedly commands you to.